STAFF PROFILE

 Dr Peter Chambers

-Pete's work responds to basic questions about the worlds we live in now, sits within traditions of critical and social theory, and emphasises the importance of norms and values, especially conflicting visions of justice and the good society.
+Pete's scholarly work responds to basic questions about the worlds we live in now, sits within traditions of critical and social theory, and emphasises the importance of norms and values, especially conflicting visions of justice and the good society.
 It asks: how are we to live our lives, together, somehow, now?

 - By appointment (email)